 Principle Implications Local Democratic Accountability for health and care The statutory role of the Health and Wellbeing Boards with their political and clinical leadership means that they are central to the governance of health and care planning for a 'place'.
 The sustainability of our health and care systems depends on public and political acceptability and support, as well as the right design and delivery system.
 NHS and local government working together within these footprints provides the opportunity for active and effective democratic public engagement for a 'place' with strong, equitable relationships between health and local government leaders.
 There is also the opportunity to bring greater, systematic democratic accountability at cluster level in the future system.
 Integrated Delivery and Integrated Commissioning Where it will deliver better outcomes for residents, there is broad consensus that service delivery should be integrated at every level.
 To fully achieve this ambition, NHS and local government planning, commissioning and transformation also needs to be integrated, and NHS and local authority resources aligned to support cluster development.
 Cross-sector partnerships of public, private, voluntary and community organisations have important roles to play in all systems.
 A whole person and whole population focus for a place Our shared ambition is to improve health and wellbeing, and success should therefore be measured in terms of improved wellbeing, independence and social connectivity, not only on the basis of health service delivery metrics.
 This means that the scope of our collective work on Local Authority footprints goes beyond health services and social care, bringing a whole person, whole life, whole population focus - planning and delivering improvements that impact across a wide range of domains, including (eg) housing.
-Focus on prevention and early intervention Our STP vision places prevention, early help and early intervention at the top of our shared objectives for Hampshire & Isle of Wight.
-Local Authority footprints are where we collectively plan and deliver prevention and earlier intervention activity for 'the place'.
-Unitary and lower tier authorities have responsibilities for issues that impact on the wider determinants of health, including housing.
-Ability to align and pool funding CCGs and Local Authorities are able to align and pool resources for a place, which creates significant opportunities to deliver better value for residents from the combined budget.
+Focus on prevention and early intervention and earlier intervention activity for 'the place'.
+Unitary and lower tier authorities have responsibilities for Ability to align and pool funding CCGs and Local Authorities are able to align and pool resources for a place, which creates significant opportunities to deliver better value for residents from the combined budget.